Bricktech2000/Notes/notes/ideal gas.md

 **see** [[math notation]]

-**definition** an _ideal gas_ is a theoretical gas composed of many randomly moving point particles that are not subject to interparticle interactions &mdash; Wikipedia
+**definition** an _ideal gas_ is a theoretical gas composed of many randomly moving point particles that are not subject to interparticle interactions --- Wikipedia

 ## Law